shivannis/xandr-docs-public/xandr-docs/articles/invest/geography-targeting.md

 # Microsoft Invest - Geography targeting

-## In this section

-- [How Geography Targeting Works](../monetize/how-geography-targeting-works.md) - Learn how geography targeting works.
-- [Changes to Geography Objects](../monetize/changes-to-geography-objects.md) - See recent changes to geolocation data.

 You can target impressions based on the geographic location of the users viewing them.

 In the **Targeting** section of a line item, click the **Edit** button next to **Geography**.